-Editor’s note: to set up a survey that shows up on your website pages like the ones we showed you in this article, you need to use the Hotjar Polls tool.
+Editor’s note: to set up a survey that shows up on your website pages like the ones we showed you in this article, you need to use the Hotjar Surveys tool.
 The Survey tool is for stand-alone surveys on their own, separate page.

-STEP 2: Give your poll a name
+STEP 1: give your survey a name

 You can select which devices to have the survey on (desktop, tablet, or mobile), and specify which URLs it will show on.

-STEP 5: Customize the survey design
+STEP 5: choose when to trigger the survey

 At this point, your website survey is live.
 As soon as visitors start submitting their feedback, their answers will appear in your dashboard.
 It will look something like this: